KoyoteScience/BanditoAPI/README.md

   * A linear regression stochastic gradient descent regressor.
 This is a great solution for applications that will see a lot of data (quickly reaching 1000 training rows) where it is beneficial to "forget" old data.
 It trains quickly on large numbers of features.

 *Exact Models*
-* TrailingBayesianLinearRegression
-  * A Bayesian linear regression with ridge regularization constant set to 1e-6, using the last N training rows, where N is set by the user (default N=100), and a core set of the M most-recently visited trainng rows for each category value, where M is also set by the user (default M=5).
-This is an excellent solution when only the most recently used data is needed.
-Note that the core set of training is kept around since a user will often encounter category values that are eliminated by the model, and we don't want to forget these values.
 * BayesianLinearRegression (default)
   * A Bayesian linear regression with ridge regularization constant set to 1e-6.
-Extremely efficient for large numbers of training rows, but order complexity grows with N^2 where N is the number of continuous eatures and category values.
+Extremely efficient for large numbers of training rows, but note that order complexity and storage grow with N^2 where N is the number of continuous eatures and category values.
 This model does not "forget" old data.
+* TrailingBayesianLinearRegression
+  * A Bayesian linear regression with ridge regularization constant set to 1e-6, but only using the last N training rows, where N is set by the user (default N=100), along with a core set of the M most-recently visited trainng rows for each category value, where M is also set by the user (default M=5).
+This is an excellent solution when only the most recently used data is needed, or when you see noticeable drift in your data.
+Note that the core set of training is kept around since a user will often discount certain category values early on, and that information owuld otherwise be eliminated when cutting off the old data.
 * AverageCategoryMembership
   * The simplest and easiest-to-debug model type, but also extremely versatile.
 This is only useful for features that are entirely encoded by category values.
 Basically, the historical performance of each category value is averaged together.
 This model type learns extremely quickly and communicates easily with the user, and in the case of one categorical feature, is equivalent to a "model free" bandit in the literature.